jhpincus/tidydata/CodeBook.md

 ---
 title: "Tidy Data Codebook"
 output: html_document
 ---

+This codebook contains three sections: Information about the source of the data and raw data files. description of variables, and a description of the process for cleaning and transforming the data data into a tidy dataframe.

 **Data**

-The data used to create the tidy data set resulting from the process described below were obtained from experiments conducted at UC Irvine with a group of 30 volunteers between the ages of 19 and 48.
+The data used to create the tidy dataframe r were obtained from experiments conducted at UC Irvine with a group of 30 volunteers between the ages of 19 and 48.
 Each person performed six activities (walking, walking Upstairs, walking downstairs, sitting, standing, and laying) wearing a smartphone (Samsung Galaxy S II) on their waists.
-Three axial linear acceleration and three axial angular velocity measurements were collected for each participant from the phone's embedded accelerator and gyroscope and processed to yield the data used here.
+Three axial linear acceleration and angular velocity measurements were collected from each participant's phone's embedded accelerator and gyroscope and processed to yield the data raw data.
 The researchers collecting the data partitioned it into training (70% of volunteers) and test (30% of volunteers) sets.

 The data can be downloaded as a zip archive from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The archive includes the following files that are relevant to the tidy data set created here: